fennel-ai/client/docs/pages/concepts/source.md

 ### Every
 The frequency with which Fennel checks the external data source for new data.
-Needed for all sources except Kafka which is ingested continuously.
+Needed for all sources except Kafka and Webhooks which are ingested continuously.

 ### Cursor
 Fennel uses a cursor to do incremental ingestion of data.
 It does so